adrianlerer/Extended-Phenotype-Institutionalism-contribution/README.md

 **Integrated Platform for Legal Concept Evolution Analysis**

-Combines JurisRank, RootFinder, Iusmorfos, and Peralta methodologies into a unified analytical framework for studying legal system evolution.
+Combines JurisRank, RootFinder, Iusmorfos, Peralta, and **Universal EGT Framework** methodologies into a unified analytical framework for studying legal system evolution.

+---

+## ⚠️ CRITICAL: Universal EGT Framework is DOMAIN-AGNOSTIC

+**NEW**: This repository now includes a **UNIVERSAL Evolutionary Game Theory (EGT) framework** that works for **ANY constitutional domain:**

+- ✅ Labor law reforms
+- ✅ Property rights reforms
+- ✅ Tax/fiscal policy reforms
+- ✅ Free speech doctrine evolution
+- ✅ Environmental regulations
+- ✅ Criminal procedure reforms
+- ✅ **ANY constitutional topic you specify**

+**Only input needed**: CLI score from IusMorfos for your domain of interest.

+**Quick start**: See [EGT Examples](examples/egt/) for 10-line code examples that work for ANY domain.

 ---